d2s/Documentation/_posts/2018-01-01-RcloneIntro.md

 - Microsoft Onedrive
 - Google Drive

 All configurations to execute are listed in table.
-From the main view most actions (edit configurations, adding parameters to rclone, delete configurations) regarding configurations are executed.
+From the Execute view most actions (edit configurations, adding parameters to rclone, delete configurations) regarding configurations are executed.
 Configurations can be saved in user selected **profiles**.
 The **profile** in use is shown in label `Profile: name`.

 **Caution:** The screenshots are from an early version.
 After release of version 1.5.0 screenshots and this intro will be updated.